• Skip to content

 Treatment, therapies and supports for seizures and epilepsy

 Treatment usually involves anti-epileptic medicine.
-There are some steps you can take to minimise the effects of epilepsy.
-These include making sure your child takes medicine on time, gets enough good-quality sleep and avoids situations that cause stress.
+You can also take steps to minimise the effects of epilepsy.
+These steps include making sure your child takes medicine on time, gets enough good-quality sleep, and avoids situations that cause stress.

 Find out more